Uploading Adversarial Prompts

 Accessing the Upload Interface

-Click on the Upload button on the interface.
+To upload and create custom adversarial prompts, click on the Upload button on the interface.
 This action opens the prompt configuration screen, where you can define the characteristics of the adversarial prompt.

 Configuring the Prompt